 Investors, particularly retired investors, like the steady income that dividend stocks provide and also like the option of reinvesting dividends to buy more shares of stock.

-Most companies don’t offer dividends, and if they do, they can cancel them if it’s a bad time to make a payout.
-Companies can increase dividends if times are good.
+Most companies don’t offer dividends, and if they do, they can cancel them if it’s an inappropriate time to make a payout.
+However, companies can increase them if times are good.

-Startups and some high-growth companies in certain sectors like tech and biotech usually don’t pay dividends because all of the profits are plowed back into the company so they can maintain higher than average expansion and growth.
+Startups and high-growth companies in specific sectors like tech and biotech usually don’t pay dividends because all of the profits are plowed back into the company so they can maintain higher than average expansion and growth.

-If a company wants to increase it value (which increases the share price) it may opt to reinvest earnings rather than pay out dividends.
-Some companies choose to use that money to fund new projects, buy new assets, buy back some of its shares or acquire another company.
+If a company wants to increase its value (which increases the share price), it may opt to reinvest earnings rather than pay out dividends.
+Some companies choose to use that money to fund new projects, buy new assets, buy back some of its shares, or acquire another company.

 A bird in the hand is worth two in the bush.
 Investors are less sure that they’ll receive capital gains at a later date when earnings are reinvested as retained earnings than they are of receiving current dividend payments.
 In other words, better the sure thing now.

 There are tax reasons too.
-In some countries income derived from dividends is taxed at a lower rate than regular income.
-This is particularly an incentive for investors in high tax brackets.
+In some countries, income derived from them is taxed at a lower rate than regular income.
+This is mainly an incentive for investors in high tax brackets.
 We’ll cover taxes below.

-If a company has a long track record of paying dividends, eliminating them or reducing the amount might be taken as a sign by investors that the company is in trouble.
+If a company has a long track record of paying dividends, eliminating them or reducing the amount is seen as a sign by investors that the company is in trouble.

 Should you buy before or after the dividend payment goes out?
-Bird in hand theory means you buy before the payment goes out while the stock is more expensive because you can expect a payment soon.
+The bird in hand theory means you buy before the amount goes out while the stock price is more expensive because you can expect payment soon.
 Once the payment goes out, the stock will, in the short term, be worthless.
-For a bigger yield, buy after the payment has gone out.
+For a more significant yield, buy after the payment has gone out.

 If a company is going to pay dividends, shareholders are notified by a press release sent to the big stock quoting services.
-A record date is set.
-All investors who own stock as of that date will receive dividends.
+The record date is set.
+All investors who own stock as of that date will receive payments.

-The ex-date is the day after the record date, the day the stock starts trading “ex-dividend.”
+The ex-dividend date is the day after the record date, the day the stock starts trading “ex-dividend.”
 Anyone who buys the stock on the ex-date is not entitled to receive the most recent dividend payment.
 The payable date is usually a month after the record date.

 On that date, the money is deposited for payout to the eligible shareholders with the Depository Trust Company.

-Cash payments are then sent out from the DTC to brokerage firms where investors hold their shares. and these dividends are paid quarterly.
+Cash payments are then sent out from the DTC to brokerage firms where investors hold their shares.
+These dividends are paid quarterly.

-Once declared, dividends must be paid within 30 days.
+Once declared, they must be paid within 30 days.

 The target payout ratio is the fraction of net income a company pays to shareholders in the form of dividends.
 The number is calculated by dividing the dividends distributed by the net income for that period.